itforgeuk/Script-Actions/README.md

 ## How to build and test your scripts
 ### Requirements
 * You need a Private or Public GIT repository.
 If your repository is private, don't forget to set its SSH key in-app secret manager.
-* Be sure the code size in your branch must not exceed 15MB.
+* The containerazed execution environment is read-only but you can store temp data under /tmp up to 512 MB.
-* Your code execution duration must not exceed the max execution time of your plan (5 - 20 mins), otherwise the application will terminate it.
+* Your code execution duration must not exceed 15 mins.
 * Local Docker engine.
 (See [How to install it](https://docs.docker.com/engine/install/))
 * GIT (See how to install [git for windows](https://gitforwindows.org/))
 * **Development skills**.

 ### Steps
-1. Create your Git repository and clone it locally.
-If is private you can use a separate SSH key for this project and clone it with a command like
+1. Create your Git repository.
+If is private you can use a separate SSH key for this project and test it with a command like
     >`GIT_SSH_COMMAND="ssh -i ~/.ssh/your-key " git clone git@github.com:youraccount/private-repo.git`

     or set core.sshCommand: